Use the create reverse task feature

 3. Stop writing business data.

-To prevent data loss, you must temporarily stop your services and prohibit new data from being written to the database.
+To prevent data loss, temporarily stop your services and ensure no new data is written to the database.

 4. Pause the original DTS task.